488taimoor/flutter_assesment/README.md

-# Deliveristo Flutter Frontend Coding Challenge
+# TenTwenty Flutter Frontend Coding Challenge

 First, thank you! for giving me this opportunity.
 I just completed the coding challenge.
 First, I want to show you a Demo 😊